verena127/verena127.github.io/data-viz-challenge-2021/index.md

-# Annual Data Visualization Survey 2021 - Challenge
+#  Data Visualization Survey Challenge 2021
+#### Data Viz Roles' Salary and Gender Balance

 _Findings from the Annual DVS Survey 2021 by Verena Schrader_